smtiitm/Fastspeech2_HS/README.md

-# Fastspeech2 Model using Hybrid Segmentation (HS)
+# New IPU based Fastspeech2 Model using Hybrid Segmentation (HS)

 This repository contains a [Fastspeech2](https://arxiv.org/abs/2006.04558) Model for 16 Indian languages (male and female both) implemented using the [Hybrid Segmentation](https://www.isca-archive.org/interspeech_2014/shanmugam14_interspeech.pdf) (HS) for speech synthesis.
 The model is capable of generating mel-spectrograms from text inputs and can be used to synthesize speech.
 The Architecture of FS2:
 ![image](https://github.com/user-attachments/assets/61128598-c1b9-4b64-84eb-e14f07f598ac) Image Source ([Fastspeech2](https://arxiv.org/abs/2006.04558))